top of page

 Getting Over Stage Fright

-Whether you're a beginner who hasn't yet performed on-stage, a professional who hasn't performed in a while, or you're a musician who generally struggles with anxiety, here are a few things to do which will help boost your confidence to perform music on-stage.
+Whether you're a beginner who hasn't yet performed onstage, a professional who hasn't performed in a while, or you're a musician who generally struggles with anxiety, here are a few things to do that will help boost your confidence to perform music onstage.

 PERFORMANCE ANXIETY